Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Appendix B: Additional Simulation Information

 We report additional results from the simulations conducted and introduced in the main paper.

 Tables \ref{tab:lambdamse} and \ref{tab:lambdacov} respectively show MSE and 95\% credible interval coverage for learning the loadings, $\blambda$.
 We see that IRT-M generally performs well in learning loadings, and largely outperforms PCA and traditional IRT.
 Adding factor correlation does seem to give the model a small boost in performance for this task, especially as the amount of respondents ($N$) grows.
 In terms of coverage all models seem to undercover the true parameter values: this is somewhat expected as learning individualized parameters with good uncertainty estimation is a generally hard problem.
-Nonetheless, IRT-M presents an improvement in terms of coverage for $\blambda$ over the traditional methodologies.
+Nonetheless, IRT-M presents a substantial improvement in terms of coverage for both $\blambda$ and $\btheta$ over the traditional methodologies.

 Table \ref{tab:thetacov} displays 95\% credible interval coverage for the factors, $\btheta$.
-Here we see that IRT-M roughly performs on par with standard IRT in terms of coverage.
-The fact that there is no substantial performance gain in coverage over the traditional methodology is likely due to the fact that IRT-M tends to make more confident predictions for each parameter, thanks to the additional information provided to it by the M-Matrix.
-Nonetheless, gains in estimation error as measured by MSE (Table \ref{tab:thetamse}) are substantial enough to justify use of IRT-M instead of traditional IRT.
+Here we see that IRT-M performs well above standard IRT in terms of coverage.
+This gain is likely due to the fact that IRT-M can estimate more precise posteriors, thanks to the additional information provided to it by the $M$-matrices.
+Together with gains in estimation error as measured by MSE (Table \ref{tab:thetamse}) these gains in coverage are substantial enough to justify use of IRT-M instead of traditional IRT.

 Tables \ref{tab:thetagew} and \ref{tab:thetarhat} display convergence of the compared models as measured by the Geweke \citep{geweke1992} and adjusted $\hat{R}$ \citep{vehtari2021rank} statistics.
 Both tables show that IRT-M generally converges faster than classical IRT.
-Table \ref{tab:thetarhat} shows that, generally, all models display $\hat{R}$ coefficients below 1.1, the recommended threshold of \cite{vehtari2021rank}.
-Finally, we stress we ran models for 3000 iterations total, which is a relatively small amount for IRT models: we encourage users wanting to use IRT-M on their own data to run the model for more iterations, and to assess convergence using traceplots and other graphical tools, as well as numerical statistics.
+Table \ref{tab:thetarhat} shows that all IRT-M models display $\hat{R}$ coefficients below 1.1, the recommended threshold of \cite{vehtari2021rank}, and in most cases these coefficients are very close to 1.0, indicating almost optimal convergence.